Alejogb1/job-board/blog-data/why-isnt-haxm-installing.md

 **3. Incompatible System State:** Occasionally, outdated Windows system files or incomplete driver installations can interfere.
 The installer requires the windows version of .net 4.7, so that is something that should always be verified if the first two steps fail.
 This is far rarer than the first two, but it's worth considering.
 Also make sure the Hyper-V driver is fully removed before attempting HAXM installation, even if the feature is disabled.
 A good way to do this is by removing the feature in the windows features, rebooting, and verifying the Hyper-V driver has been uninstalled.

-Okay, now for some code examples, focusing on the most common checks and solutions, not just for install.
+, now for some code examples, focusing on the most common checks and solutions, not just for install.
 I’ve used a mix of Powershell and command-line commands, which should be adaptable for most environments:

 **Snippet 1: Verifying VT-x/AMD-V is enabled from the Operating System (Windows):**